ichavesbr/awakening-asia/README.md

-## Project

-Modern institutional website developed for the Ueno-based church Awakening Asia.
+# Awakening Asia

+Institutional website for Awakening Asia, a church based in Ueno, Japan.

+Complete rebuild of the previous version, which was a basic Next.js site.
+This new version is a fully redesigned, production-ready website built from scratch.

-The project was rebuilt from scratch with a focus on performance, maintainability, responsive design, and content accessibility.
-It centralizes the church’s online presence by providing information about the ministry, events, livestreams, and media content through direct integration with the YouTube Data API.
+The rebuild focused on performance, maintainability, responsive design, and content accessibility.
+It centralizes the church's online presence with information about the ministry, events, livestreams, and media content through direct integration with the YouTube Data API.

-The website was designed with a component-based architecture using the Next.js App Router, emphasizing scalability, clean UI composition, and production-ready frontend practices.

-## Overview

-Complete rebuild of the Awakening Asia website from scratch.
-The previous version was a basic Next.js site.
-This new version is a fully redesigned, production-ready website with a modern stack, YouTube API integration, form validation, unit tests, and a componentized architecture.
+---

 ## Stack